IcaliaLabs/guides/rails/README.md

 * Make sure the PG-Backups add on is enabled
 * Make sure to add a logs providers
 * Make sure you have [New Relic] for app monitoring

+## Deployment checklist

+Whenever we are deploying an application to production for the first time, we make sure we have everything covered:

+* Are we on Cedar?
+* Are we using Unicorn as the server?
+[Setup Unicorn](https://devcenter.heroku.com/articles/rails-unicorn)
+* Are we using Delayed jobs for sending emails?
+* Is Ruby 2.x.x defined in the Gemfile?
+* Are we using Figaro to setup the environment variables?
+[Setup Figaro](https://github.com/laserlemon/figaro)
+* Are we saving logs in Heroku through one of the providers?
+* Are we backing up the databases on Heroku?
+* Are we monitoring the application performance?
+[New Relic](https://devcenter.heroku.com/articles/newrelic#ruby-configuration)
+* Are we tracking errors?
+[Exception Notification](https://github.com/smartinez87/exception_notification)
+* Is the domain configured?
+* Is Sendgrid configured for email delivering?